 It was: Southern Baptist Ethics and Religious Liberty Commission

 Obviously, if you can't get your shit together enough to have one person working for you who can answer your phone, you are in no position to lend authority to anything.
-I'm pretty sure you can't even call yourself an "organization."
-You have to be organized to qualify as an organization.
+I'm pretty sure you can't even call yourself an "organisation".
+You have to be organised to qualify as an organisation.
 And, if you have a staff of zero, that just makes you some dude with a website and an answering machine.

-Case in point: Here is a screencap of the website of the International Communion of Evangelical Churches, which is one of the 41 "organizations" listed in the ad:
+Case in point: Here is a screencap of the website of the International Communion of Evangelical Churches, which is one of the 41 "organisations" listed in the ad:

 It's a fucking Facebook page.
 With 132 likes.
-I've had profile pics with more likes than that.
+I've had profile pictures with more likes than that.

-Nice coalition of organizations, guys.
+Nice coalition of organisations, guys.
 Fellow gays, I don't think we have much to be worried about here.